noamf2001/SchoolCyberRaid/README.md

 	upload file:
-        	client to server: file name (with username at start), file data server to client: boolean if success
+        	client to server: file name (with username at start), file data server to client: file name, boolean if success msg parameters:
-	msg parameters:
         	client to server:
             		len of file + $ + file name + len of file data + $ + file data
 		server to client:
+			len  of file name + $ + file name
         		0 - False
          		1 - True